 - The next day, line a colander with a flour sack towel.
 Place the colander into a pot to catch the liquid from the fruit and sugar mixture.
 Pour your fruit and sugar mixture into the fabric-lined colander.
-Put this back in the refrigerator for at least an hour to drain.
-You can let it drain for longer with no ill effect – in fact this will result in an even thicker jam.
+If you are not using sugar, let it drain overnight.
+If you are using sugar, put this back in the refrigerator for at least an hour to drain.
+You can let it drain for longer with no ill effect – in fact, this will result in an even thicker jam.

 From this point on, you’ll be making two separate products: jam and fruit syrup.